N-Dimensional Volume Formula

 $\begin{align*} 3 \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 N-Dimensional Volume Formula.
-Justin Math: Linear Algebra. https://justinmath.com/n-dimensional-volume-formula/
+In Justin Math: Linear Algebra. https://justinmath.com/n-dimensional-volume-formula/